datahappy1/csv_file_validator/README.md

     - allow_numeric_value_range : checks numeric column values are in the range of the provided values
     - allow_fixed_value_list : checks column values are in the provided value list
     - allow_regex : checks column values match the provided regex pattern
-    - allow_substring : checks column values have the provided value as a substring
+    - allow_substring : checks column values are a substring of the provided value
     - allow_fixed_value : checks column values are an exact match with the provided value